-But, my work with companies and clients often begins with a more elementary, yet often overlooked approach and question.
-Take a hard look at the most important thing your company has going for it – and are you promoting it and leveraging it?
+Take a hard look at the most important thing your company has going for it – are you promoting and leveraging

 Why Does This Matter?

-No matter the industry – insurance, real estate, health care, beauty, law, financial services, IT, manufacturing and engineering, construction, advertising and marketing or business services – your company will benefit from making sure your executive team’s profiles are up to date, showcasing their breadth of accomplishments and what they bring toward client results.
+No matter the industry – insurance, real estate, health care, technology, financial services, IT, manufacturing and engineering, construction, advertising and marketing or business services – your company will benefit from making sure your executive team’s profiles are up to date, showcasing their breadth of accomplishments and what their expertise means to the company and clients.

-Just for grins, do an internet search of your executive team.
+Do an internet search of your executive team members.
 Usually, the search will take the viewer to your company’s executive staff profiles on your website and/or their LinkedIn profile – another valuable tool to which you should be paying attention.

-These are opportunities to showcase your top assets – are you using them wisely?
-This is your chance to show credibility, authority and authenticity of your company's leadership, augmenting your company's value in the eyes of potential clients, investors, the media, your community and industry.
+These online profiles, websites, professional networks are an opportunity to showcase your top assets.
+This is your chance to show credibility, knowledge, authority, and authenticity in your company's leadership, augmenting your company's value in the eyes of potential clients, investors, the media, your community, and the industry.

 A robust social media plan can be built around your senior leadership team but if any one of the members has a weak or even worse – missing- executive profile, that anchor or pillar won’t be there from which to distribute thought leadership content.
 The profile lends credibility.

-Here are five steps to take right now with your senior team’s executive profiles on your website or any of their business networking profiles:
+Here are five steps to take with your senior team’s executive profiles on your website, LinkedIn or any of their business networking profiles:

-- Make sure each team member has a clear and engaging profile on your website and on LinkedIn, concisely summarizing their background, significant accomplishments and specialty areas over the course of their career.
-Throughout your review, keep in mind one primary focus: How do these profiles show value to a potential client?
-Read your team's profiles a second time, but from the perspective of a potential client- not an HR manager or recruiter or a friend.
-Be sure the profiles highlight the value they each can bring to your client challenges, and always pay attention to key words that will resonate with your intended audience.
+- Make sure each team member has a clear and engaging profile on your website and on LinkedIn, summarizing their background, significant accomplishments, and niche areas of expertise.
+As you write or rewrite these, ask this question: How do these profiles show value to a potential client?
+Read your team's profiles from the perspective of a potential client, investor or partner.
+Be sure the profiles highlight the value each professional brings to the needs and challenges of your client, and always pay attention to keywords that will resonate with your intended audience.

 - Provide brief personal detail about community involvement, volunteer work, or hobbies.
-I’ve seen connections made and contracts signed simply because a potential client noticed that the SVP also played college lacrosse, runs marathons or enjoys perfecting their golf game at Whistling Straits.
+I’ve seen connections made and contracts signed simply because a potential client noticed that the SVP also played college lacrosse, runs marathons, or takes off once a year for Pebble Beach to golf with buddies.
 Making personal connections with potential clients builds relationships, increasing chances they will say yes to doing business with you.

 - Make sure the profiles share a common company thread tying the executive team leadership to your company’s overall mission and message.
 Perhaps the mission statement is woven into their summary, or perhaps they each sign off with a similar call to action to engage with your firm.
 Don't miss the opportunity to include your brand's message in these key profiles.

-- Make sure the team’s profile pictures are professional looking.
+- Make sure profile pictures are professional-looking.
 A little smile and an approachable facial expression can go a long way.
 A tiny scowl or too serious of a face can turn people off.
-Make sure ties and collars are straight and that the blouse is not see through or cut low.
+Make sure ties and collars are straight and that the blouse is not see-through or cut low.
 Pay attention to the little details.